Brian Friedman: Television

 Friedman appeared as a judge and choreographer on the show So You Think You Can Dance?.
 After two seasons, Friedman was offered a contract by Simon Cowell to appear on his show, Grease Is the Word alongside Sinitta, David Ian, and David Gest.
 The show lasted only one series.
-In 2007, Friedman became a judge and the replacement for Louis Walsh on the UK series of The X Factor alongside Cowell, Sharon Osbourne, and fellow new judge Dannii Minogue, as part of a revamp to the show in series 4.
+In 2007, Friedman became a judge and the replacement for Louis Walsh on the British series of The X Factor alongside Cowell, Sharon Osbourne, and fellow new judge Dannii Minogue, as part of a revamp to the show in series 4.
 On June 22, after completing auditions in London, it was announced that Friedman had stepped down as a judge and would be replaced by Walsh.
 Subsequently, Cowell created a brand new on-camera position for Friedman as creative director.
 As creative director, he was able to work with the contestants of the show as well as the judges, Osbourne, Cowell, Minogue, Walsh, and later Cheryl Cole, who replaced Osbourne.

-Friedman left the UK show in 2010, and was re-contracted to work on the American version of the show, The X Factor USA, alongside the contestants and judges; Simon Cowell, Nicole Scherzinger, L.A.
+Friedman left the British show in 2010, and was re-contracted to work on the American version of the show, The X Factor, alongside the contestants and judges; Simon Cowell, Nicole Scherzinger, L.A.
 Reid, Paula Abdul, and formerly Cheryl Cole.

 Friedman finished his judging duties on MTV's Top Pop Group and directed, choreographed, and danced on Dancing with the Stars, before acting as producer and creative director for America's Got Talent, and as creative director for The X Factor USA.

 In 2012, Friedman returned to work on The X Factor UK for the ninth series alongside the judges Gary Barlow, Tulisa Contostavlos, Nicole Scherzinger, and Louis Walsh for the first three weeks of the live shows.
 After this, Friedman flew back to Los Angeles to work with the acts permanently on the live shows of the second season of the American version alongside Simon Cowell, L.A.
 Reid, and new judges Demi Lovato and Britney Spears.
 He left the show after the second season, and Jamie King took his position in the third season.
 He appeared in one episode of Welling Films' dance series Avengers of eXtreme Illusions.

 Friedman also choreographed the stage performance for Irish pop duo Jedward for the Eurovision Song Contest 2011 semi-final.
 In 2014, Friedman returned to The X Factor UK as creative director.

 Friedman took part in the 2015 series of I'm a Celebrity...Get Me Out of Here!.
 He finished in 11th place.

-He resides in Los Angeles and London, with his husband Daniel Brown.
+He resides in Scottsdale, Arizona and London, with his husband Daniel Porter Friedman.

 Personal life

-In an early 2015 interview with Attitude magazine for its Love & Marriage commemorative special issue, Friedman and his partner, Daniel Brown announced plans for their upcoming wedding.
+In an early 2015 interview with Attitude magazine for its Love & Marriage commemorative special issue, Friedman and his partner, Daniel Brown, announced plans for their upcoming wedding.

 Friedman married his partner in February 2020.

 Friedman is a patron of the Urdang Academy.